Stability of non-proper functions: A sufficient condition for stability of smooth functions

 \section{A sufficient condition for stability of smooth functions}

 In this section we will first prove (1) of Theorem~\ref{T:suff condi stability}.
 In the proof, for a given function $f$ satisfying the assumption in (1), we will construct several diffeomorphisms so that the composition of them with a function close to $f$ coincides with $f$.
 We will then observe that the algorithm for constructing diffeomorphisms also guarantees strong stability of quasi-proper Morse functions.
+Throughout the paper, we denote the open ball in the Euclidean space with radius $r$ centered at the origin by $B(r)$.